Comparison Review of MS Drugs

 MS treatment safety and effectiveness

-All drugs that receive approval from the U.S. Food and Drug Administration must undergo several controlled clinical trials to prove that the product is effective and safe.
+All drugs that receive approval from the US Food and Drug Administration must undergo several controlled clinical trials to prove that the product is effective and safe.
+However, the degree of effectiveness at preventing relapses and the safety profile differ between DMTs.
 During some of these trials, new potential treatments may be compared to existing standard treatments, called head-to-head studies.2

 Slowing down progression and reducing relapses

 However, there is no one trial or source of information that compares all of the current DMTs to each other.
-All of the DMTs available have demonstrated through clinical trials that they reduce the frequency and severity of relapses or exacerbations of relapsing forms of MS, reduce the development of new lesions, and appear to slow down the progression and disability of the disease.1 Only one DMT, ocrelizumab (Ocrevus®), has demonstrated efficacy in both relapsing forms and primary progressive MS (PPMS).3
+All of the DMTs available have demonstrated through clinical trials that they reduce the frequency and severity of relapses in relapsing forms of MS, reduce the development of new MS lesions, and appear to slow down the disability progression.1 Only one DMT, ocrelizumab (Ocrevus®), is approved for both relapsing forms and primary progressive MS (PPMS).3

 Comparison by route of administration